Cricket bat: Sizes of bats

 Law 5 of the Laws of Cricket state that the length of the bat may be no more than 38 in (965 mm), the width no more than 4.25 in (108 mm), the overall depth no more than 2.64 in (67 mm) and edge no more than 1.56 in (40 mm).
 Appendix B of the Laws of Cricket set out more precise specifications.

 The 2017 update to the Laws saw no changes to the maximum length of the bat, which is still 38 inches/96.52 cm, but a new specification stated that the edge of the bat cannot be more than 1.56 inches / 4 cm while the depth cannot be more than 2.64 inches / 6.7 cm.
 The umpires are now given a bat gauge so they can check the legality of the bat at any time.

 Bats are available in a range of sizes, with some manufacturers offering unique variations.
 Commonly found are children's sizes 0 to 6, youth size Harrow and adult sizes.
 SH (Short Handle) is the most common adult size, whilst long handle and long blade options are also available.
-Children's sizes increase in length and width as the size increase.
+Children's sizes increase in length and width as the size increases.
 Although most adult bats will be the maximum width permitted (4.25 inches), no generally available cricket bat is a maximum length of 38 very few exceed 35 inches.